Contributions Program applicant’s guide 2017-18

 - Organizational Background: Background of the organization including its mandate, objectives, and accomplishments.

-- Previous Financial Support: An indication of any previous financial support received from the OPC including the amount, the year when the funding was provided, the purpose of the funded activity, and the results achieved.
+- Previous Financial Support: An indication of any previous financial support received received in the last five years from the OPC including the amount, the year when the funding was provided, the purpose of the funded activity, and the results achieved.

 - Project Description: A detailed project description including project title, goals and objectives, identification of the target groups for the proposed project, identification of the anticipated results and expected benefits for Canadians in terms of the creation and application of new knowledge in the area of privacy and data protection.
 A listing of project deliverables must also be provided.